rpedde/fakecloud/README.md

 * make sure you have a bridge device up, as that's where your vnet device will get connected.

+* make sure the loop module is loaded with max_part=16

 Stuff to Do
 -----------